-In this article, we will go through the logical steps you need to formulate a project plan successfully.
-Project plans vary in sizes, elements, formats, and components.
-So, in fact, there is no single right way of creating a project plan example.
-As a matter of fact, a good project plan example is the project plan that fits the project it is meant to address.
-You may find many templates that vary from extremely complex to extremely simple across the internet.
-Thus which one to choose?
-Good question!
+In this article, we will go through the key steps to write a project plan successfully.
+Project plans vary in sizes, elements, format, and components.
+So, there is no single way of creating a project plan.
+As a matter of fact, a good project plan contains the project goals it is meant to address.
+You may find many project plan templates that vary from extremely complex to extremely simple across the internet.
+But how do you choose the right one?

 Attend our 100% Online & Self-Paced One-Hour Free PMP Training.

-Well, before we start let’s give you a link that you can download a FREE project management plan example along with four other Free Project Management templates.
+Well, before we start let’s give you a link where you can download a FREE project management plan example along with four other Free Project Management Templates.

 Finding the right project plan

-If you just select any template of the sample, you may find yourself spending precious time filling in a huge amount of details.
+If you select any project plan template, you may find yourself spending precious time filling in lots of details.
 Your project may not have these details or in most cases, it won’t need them.
-At the same time, if you select a more simplified template, you may find yourself stuck with a very limited version of the plan that does not include important details.
+At the same time, if you select a more simplified project plan template, you may find yourself stuck with a very limited version of the plan that does not include important details.

 So what should you do?
-We tend to use a more practical approach, instead of just hand you a ready-made project plan example template we will offer you the journey you should follow to create the right project plan example for your project.
-Accordingly, our offering here will include steps you should take to create a suitable plan for your project regardless of its size and components.
+We tend to use a more practical approach, instead of just handing you a ready-made project plan example template.
+We will show you the right project plan example for your project.
+Accordingly, our offering will include steps you should take to create a suitable plan for your project regardless of its size and components.

 How Should You Start Creating a Project Plan?

 So let’s start with the obvious questions, where should you start and how should you start.
 Now many project managers deal with project planning as a solo act.
-Thus, they usually tend to neglect the team collaboration and depend on their own intellectual skills to perform the activities all by themselves.
-While this may seem an easy approach to create a solid project plan example, it is an approach full of flaws.
+Thus, they usually tend to neglect team collaboration and depend on their own intellectual skills to perform the activities all by themselves.
+While this may seem an easy approach to creating a solid project plan example, it is an approach full of flaws.
 As a start, consider the fact that teamwork and collaboration bring more value than individual efforts no matter how brilliant the individual is.
-At the same time, the combined backgrounds and experience of your project team members cover project different aspects and angles.
+Additionally, the combined backgrounds and experiences of your project team will cover many project considerations.

 1. Breakdown the work

-Now that we settled this point, you need to sit with your team to define the project work as a high level then break it down into detailed work packages.
-Meanwhile, the team should also work on defining the tasks they need to carry out in order to complete the defined work packages.
-These tasks should detail every activity the project team will carry out in the most possible detailed way.
-This way, the team leaves no chance of missing any aspect of the project, also it helps the team plan and assigns proper resources to the project.
+The next step is to sit with your team to define the project work at a high level and then break it down into detailed work packages.
+Meanwhile, the team should also work on defining the tasks to carry out in order to complete the defined work packages.
+These tasks should carefully detail every activity the project team will execute.
+This way, the team leaves no chance of missing any aspect of the project and it also helps the team plan and assign proper resources.
 As a result, this step is considered one of the most important steps in project planning.
 Also, it helps in drawing the line for what should the project team consider as a part of the project scope of work and what is considered out of scope.

 2. Define quality standards

 Since you defined what work your project team needs to complete the project, you need to decide what are the quality standards needed for this work.
-Although it might look an easy task, deciding what quality standards to comply with is an important task.
+Although it might look easy, deciding the quality standards is extremely important.
 Accordingly, you and your project team should investigate what are the acceptable quality standards by both your company and customer.
-Also, you need to consider any global standards you might need to include.
+Also, don’t forget to consider any applicable global standards relevant to the project.

 3. Assign Resources to Tasks

-After completing both step 1 and step 2, you can now decide what resources are needed to fulfill the work with the right quality standards.
-This step involves calculating the needed tools and machinery, the material needed and the human talents needed to complete the tasks.
-Also, it involves deciding the skill level of talents, estimating their efforts and deciding who should you assign when possible.
-In addition to the previous, a good project team considers all possible scenarios of talent and resource acquisition.
-Building on this, identifying the risks related to resources and talents.
+After completing step 1 and step 2, you can now decide what resources are needed to fulfill the work with the right quality standards.
+This step involves calculating the needed tools and machinery, the material needed, and the human talents needed to complete the tasks.
+Also, it involves deciding the skill level of talents, estimating their efforts, and deciding who should assign when possible.
+Further, a good project team considers all possible scenarios of talent and resource acquisition.
+Lastly, identify the risks related to resources and talents.
 This helps you take into account the variables that might lead you to change your earlier resource decisions.

 4. Define the Relationship of Activities

 The next step is to understand the relationship between different tasks and activities.
 This step is the heart of project planning since it defines opportunities for project schedule compression.
 In addition to the mentioned, it gives the project team the opportunity to identify schedule risks and potential conflicts over resources.
 Defining the relationship of activities is also known as activity sequencing.
 So how do you do it?
-It mainly works through defining what are the mandatory relations between different activities.
+It mainly works by defining what are the mandatory relations between different activities.
 Also, you should define the logical relations between different activities.
-The project team can identify mandatory relations by reviewing any relationship defined by contractual agreement or obligating relation defined by nature.
+The project team can identify mandatory relations by reviewing any relationship defined by contractual agreement or obligation.
 On the other hand, the team can identify logical relations through what works best.

 Activity relations (SS, FS, FF, etc.)

-Now let’s go through each type of relations the project team can identify and how it works.
+Now let’s go through each type of relation the project team can identify and how it works.
 There are four types of relationships between different activities:

 - The first type of activities’ relationship is Start to Start (SS).
-This type of relationships is used when one activity cannot start unless the other activity starts.
+This type of relationship is used when one activity cannot start unless the other activity starts.

 - The second type of activities’ relationship is Finish to Start (FS).
 The project team uses this type of relationship when one activity can not start unless the other activity finishes.